 Enrollment data reflects enrollment reported at the end of the school year and only includes students attending the school.
-Students who attend programs at other schools or outside of the district are not included in enrollment counts and percentages.
+Students who attend programs outside of the district are not included in enrollment counts and percentages.

 Enrollment Trends by Full and Shared Time Status